 With the help of school, we eventually expect them to be responsible for their school work and for studying.
 Every parent has their own creative way of teaching responsibility.
 They may take time, patience, and reminders, but in the end, they all work.

 We’ve all heard the saying, “actions speak louder than words.”
 We can demand all kinds of behaviors and actions of our children, but the best lesson in responsibility usually comes from their observation of us as parents.
 Yes, we have the huge responsibility of being the ideal role model for what it means to be a responsible person.
 Talk about an intimidating task!

 As we have seen with all virtues, responsibility cannot be a “when it’s convenient” kind of virtue.

 This is especially true when our child’s eyes and ears are within reach.
 Not to say we have permission to be irresponsible when our child is not around, but the stakes are a little higher when our son or daughter is there soaking up every word we say and every move we make.
-Living a virtuous life may seem burdensome at times, but the reality is that it is a better way to live – for you and your child!
+They look to us for all the answers!